 Please be sure to obtain a copy of your child’s physical at the time of the exam, and remember to submit it to the school nurse.

 In the meantime health screenings for tenth graders will be taking place during the school year.
-If not noted on the current physical, your child’s hearing and vision will be tested.
+If not noted on the current physical, your child’s hearing and vision will be tested and in case is needed, they could use a recommended treatment from this Outback Vision Protocol review.
 Should any deficiencies be detected the parent/guardian will be notified by a letter from the school nurse.

 Also, height and weight measurements may be taken if they were omitted from the physical exam.
 From these measurements the BMI (Body Mass Index) can be determined.
 The BMI does not tell the whole story of your child’s health.
 BMI does not distinguish between fat and muscle.
 For example, if a child is very athletic and has a lot of muscle, their BMI result may be very high even though they are not overweight.
 You may contact the school nurse for the BMI results.
 If you prefer to opt out of this screening please send in a written note stating this.

 For any questions, please contact the school nurse at 978-249-2435.